tvpollet/tvpollet.github.io/disclaimer.md

 I work flexibly, I am emailing you when as it works for me.
 I respect your working arrangements may be different so please respond whenever is convenient for you.

-#### With regard to AI use in my academic work
+#### With regard to Large Language Model use in my academic work

-I use AI tools for my work (mostly locally Ollama with Mistral large).
-This is mostly for coding, writing (I am a non-native speaker).
+I use AI tools for my work (locally: Ollama / LM studio with Mistral Large / Gemma 4; but also Claude Opus).
+This is mostly for coding, code checking, editing, and writing (I am a non-native speaker).
 Occasionally, I also seek feedback on ideas or criticism (as I would do with a colleague).
+I view my use as legitimate use in academic context, trying to better my work.
+In all instances, I review the large language model's work.
+Where relevant, I will disclose this (e.g., in analysis documents).
+I also use these tools for managing my email responses	.

-In all instances, I review its work.
-Where relevant, I will disclose this.
-Should you have queries about my use of these tools, please do contact me.
+Should you have queries about my use of these Large Language Model tools, please do contact me.
+We are all learning in this new context.

 #### With regard to copyright of Northumbria University teaching materials hosted here (PY0794/PY0554).: